JeremyLebon/tutorial-turtlesim/docs/installation/README.md

 Successfully tagged ros-turtle:latest
 ```
 ::: warning
 Make sure it has the name `ros-turtle` in it.
 Because in the next step (Running the image) we use that specific name.
 :::

-## Run Docker container
+## Run the Docker container

 To run the Docker image `ros-turtle` to a Docker container use the bash script below.